McStasMcXtrace/Schools/2022/SRSS22_Sept_2022_McXtrace/tutorial/README.md

 - In the diffractogram, why do diffraction rings appear with a hat-shape ?

 Press the Q key to close the window (control keys are indicated in the main window).

+:warning: This was just an introduction to McXtrace.
+In practice simulations can be executed much faster, and models can be made very close to reality, with a wide list of available components.
+To get acquainted with McXtrace, you are invited to explore the set of Examples (File -> New from Template), as well as read the Manuals.

 -------------------------
 ![DTU](../images/dtu_logo.gif  "DTU")